Plain English Breakdown

 - Requires HOAs collecting assessments for common expenses to obtain a blanket fidelity bond.

-- The bond must cover losses resulting from theft or dishonesty committed by association officials, employees, or the managing agent's staff.
+- The bond must cover losses resulting from theft or dishonesty committed by the HOA's officers, directors, employees, or any managing agent and their employees.

-- Sets minimum coverage requirements based on reserve balances and one-fourth of annual assessment income, with a $10,000 minimum limit.
+- Sets minimum coverage requirements based on reserve balances plus one-fourth of annual assessment income, with a $10,000 minimum limit.

 - Allows the board of directors or managing agent to obtain this bond on behalf of the HOA.